Karl-Ryan0/PrototypeLevel/Readme.md

 This area is an approximation of a 3D breakout game.
 On arrival, the player can attach to a paddle that will repel the ball towards the bricks.
 The player needs to clear the playing field of all the bricks to progress.
 Upon completion, the game will advance and the paddle will be removed from the player.

 There is a large hole in this area to prevent the player from accessing the bricks which are considered out of play bounds but the player will be teleported back to the area if they are to fall.

+There is a small chance that an additional ball will be spawned when a brick is destroyed.

 ---